 From the icons to the toolbar to the fonts on screen, the newest version of Windows looks less cluttered, more refined and generally more intuitive than Microsoft is generally known for.

 And there are changes under the hood, from expanded input support for pen, touch and voice, and optimizations in gaming and security, and even promises of improved battery life thanks to improved system efficiency.
-Some lesser-used Windows 10 features are getting cut too from Windows 11 too.
+Some lesser-used Windows 10 features are getting cut too from Windows 11 too, and Internet Explorer will not make an appearance in the new OS.

 Let's look at some of the biggest changes that have arrived Windows 11.